numalariamodeling/FE-2023-examples/README.md

 Before running the weekly example scripts, please ensure that emodpy has been successfully [installed](https://faculty-enrich-2022.netlify.app/modules/install-emod/) and that the [repository has been cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your home directory on QUEST, ideally as _/home/<.username>/FE-2023-examples_.
 Running your scripts will require that the emodpy virtual environment is loaded and assumes files are run from a working directory set to where the script is located.
-Before you start on an exercise, make sure that you have pulled or fetched the latest changes from the repository (see git-guides [git-pull](https://github.com/git-guides/git-pull)).
+On QUEST there is an existing venv that can be loaded using `source activate /projects/b1139/environments/emodpy_alt` - this environment uses the idmtools platform `SLURM_LOCAL`.
+Otherwise, you may follow these directions to install your own environment. **TOADD** Before you start on an exercise, make sure that you have pulled or fetched the latest changes from the repository (see git-guides [git-pull](https://github.com/git-guides/git-pull)).

 ### Week 1: Overview of EMOD
 This week we will be discussing EMOD's general structure and content as well as making sure you are ready to run the model on our linux-based HPC, QUEST.
 You will set up your own virtual environmet to run EMOD via emodpy and idmtools and clone this github repository to your home directory on QUEST.
 We will not be running any example scripts, but please familiarize yourself with the repo, website, and EMOD documentation.